yiptool/yip/README_LAYOUT.md

 User interface layout file is an XML file.

-Root element should be named `layout` and should contain a mandatory attribute `size` which contains a pair of comma-separated floating-point numbers representing width and height for which this UI layout was originally designed.
+Root element should be named `layout` and should contain some mandatory attributes:

+  * `size` is a size of the layout; it may have one of the following formats: `xx,yy` or `xx,yy/xx,yy`.
+  Here `xx` and `yy` are floating-point numbers representing width and height respectively.
+This numbers represent an initialial size of the layout, that is - the original size of the mockup.
+In the latter form (the one with the slash), first pair represents dimensions of the portrait layout and the second pair represents dimensions of the landscape layout.

+  * `portrait` is a boolean value (either `yes` or `no`); set it to `yes` if your layout supports portrait orientations.

+  * `landscape` is a boolean value (either `yes` or `no`); set it to `yes` if your layout supports landscape orientations.

-Each non-root element in this file represents a UI widget or a widget group.
+Each non-root element in the UI file represents a UI widget or a widget group.
 Widget group may have children widgets or groups.

 ## Widgets